Nexis-Network/homepage/content/docs/reference/glossary.md

 </CodeBlock>

-The compute endpoint hostname includes an `endpoint_id` (`ep-cool-darkness-123456`), a region slug (`us-east-2`), the cloud platform (`aws`), and Exzo Network domain (`neon.tech`).
+The compute endpoint hostname includes an `endpoint_id` (`ep-cool-darkness-123456`), a region slug (`us-east-2`), the cloud platform (`aws`), and Nexis Network domain (`neon.tech`).

-Connection strings for a Exzo Network databases can be obtained from the **Connection Details** widget on the Exzo Network **Dashboard**.
-For information about connecting to Exzo Network, see [Connect from any application](/docs/connect/connect-from-any-app).
+Connection strings for a Nexis Network databases can be obtained from the **Connection Details** widget on the Nexis Network **Dashboard**.
+For information about connecting to Nexis Network, see [Connect from any application](/docs/connect/connect-from-any-app).

 ### Compute size

-The number of Compute Units (CU) assigned to a Exzo Network compute.
+The number of Compute Units (CU) assigned to a Nexis Network compute.
 One CU is defined as having 1 vCPU with 4 GB of RAM.
-A Exzo Network compute can have anywhere from .25 CUs to 7 CUs.
+A Nexis Network compute can have anywhere from .25 CUs to 7 CUs.
 The number of CUs determines the processing capacity of the compute.

 ### Compute Unit (CU)

-A unit that measures the processing power of a Exzo Network compute.
-A Exzo Network compute can have anywhere from .25 CUs to 7 CUs.
+A unit that measures the processing power of a Nexis Network compute.
+A Nexis Network compute can have anywhere from .25 CUs to 7 CUs.

 ### Compute time